plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 The disadvantages are:

  - More total deployments are needed to fully move through the process (three deployments for writers and two for readers).
-Note that if the last two steps are skipped, the deploy count is actually the same as "Write Both"
+Note that if the last two steps are skipped, the deploy count is actually the same as "Write Both".
  - Readers need to be concerned with handling both formats.
 In principle, this could involve a lot of forked code paths for handling old and new data.
 In practice, this can typically be done simply by always using a "new" in-memory representation, upgrading datums on read, and downgrading on write as necessary.

 #### Variations: single reader/writer